Rebel Wilson: 2010–present: transition to Hollywood

 On 19 August 2011, Borys Kit of The Hollywood Reporter reported that Wilson had replaced Casey Wilson in Bachelorette.
 In 2012, Wilson voiced a character in Ice Age: Continental Drift and played Fat Amy in Pitch Perfect.
 For the latter role, she received critical acclaim and earned various award nominations, including Best Supporting Actress from the San Diego Film Critics Society and Best Actress in a Comedy from the Broadcast Film Critics Association.
 She won the MTV Movie Award for Best Actor in a Movie and shared the Best Musical Moment award with her Pitch Perfect co-stars.
 Wilson was also nominated for MTV Movie Award for Best Performance.
 Wilson later won the Choice Movie Actress: Comedy award for Pitch Perfect at the 2013 Teen Choice Awards.
 She had also been nominated for Choice Comedian at the 2013 Teen Choice Awards.

 In January 2012, Michael Ausiello of TVLine announced that Wilson would be writing and starring in Super Fun Night, a comedy that follows three friends on a quest to have fun every Friday night.
 The pilot was picked up by CBS and Conan O'Brien became one of the executive producers.
 The pilot was later turned down by CBS, but the ABC network picked up the project.
 A series was ordered and the show began broadcasting on 2 October 2013.
 The series was cancelled after one season.
 Wilson played Robin Peck in Michael Bay's Pain & Gain (2013).
 She hosted the 2013 MTV Movie Awards on 14 April 2013.

-In March 2014, the American satellite television network Dish Network launched a marketing campaign for its Hopper DVR featuring Wilson as the voice of the eponymous computer animated kangaroo.
+In March 2014, the American satellite television network Dish Network launched a marketing campaign for its Hopper DVR featuring Wilson as the voice of the eponymous animated kangaroo.
 Wilson reprised her role in the sequels Pitch Perfect 2 (2015) and Pitch Perfect 3 (2017).
 She also made a cameo in the television comedy Pompidou.
 Wilson joined the voice cast for Kung Fu Panda 3; however, in September 2015, she was replaced with Kate Hudson.
 Wilson next appeared in the ensemble comedy How to Be Single, released in February 2016.
 Nigel M. Smith of The Guardian wrote, "Wilson is the standout, nailing every pratfall she's dealt, but How to Be Single doesn't make strong use of her character."
 Wilson also appeared in the action comedy Grimsby.
 On 14 February 2016, Wilson presented the nominations for the Best Supporting Actor category at the 69th British Academy Film Awards.
 Wilson is one of sixty celebrities who make a cameo in Absolutely Fabulous: The Movie.